-Summer Courses for Primary Teachers 2023: Timetable and Module Outline of Online Courses
+Summer Courses for Primary Teachers 2024: Timetable and Module Outline of Online Courses

-Title of Course:
+Course title:

-Course Category:
+Course category:

 Course dates:

 The course starting date and finishing date must be clearly indicated.
-Courses can be delivered over a two-week period.
+Courses can be delivered from 1 July to 16 August 2024.

 - This timetable must be available for the quality assurance of courses. - The timetable must also indicate when school self-evaluation (SSE) is included in the course. - Please outline the methodologies used to engage learners during asynchronous learning.
-Please see page 25 for further details of methodologies to enhance participant learning experiences in online courses.
+Please see page 26 for further details of methodologies to enhance participant learning experiences in online courses.

 Specific Learning Outcomes for participants Content description Methodologies used to engage participants Outline a variety of participants' activities, tasks or assignments to achieve the learning outcomes.
 No MCQs

 Module •

 1 •

 Module •

 2 •

+•

 Module •

 3 •

 •

+•

 Module •

 4 •

+•

+Module •

-Module 5 •
+5 •

 •